aaltonewmedia/learn.newmedia.dog/content/courses/introduction-to-critical-making/03-wednesday/index.md

 5. Write ```button_pressed``` in the ```Event Name``` box
 6. Press ```Create Trigger```

 The next step depends on what services you have available.
 I'm using Telegram, which I enabled earlier.
+Email is the easiest to setup without any additional accounts.

 1. Click ```Add``` on the ```Then That``` section
 2. Search for Telegram and click it